How to Insert Comments in Excel Cell? (Steps)

 - On the right side of the Excel Options dialog box, scroll down to the ‘Display ‘section.

 - Select ‘No comments or Indicators’ under ‘For a cell with comments, show.’

 - With these options selected, hovering over a cell with a comment will not display the comment.

 This has been a guide to Insert Comment in Excel.
-Here we discuss how to Add, Edit, Copy and Delete Comment in Excel along with practical examples and downloadable excel template.
+Here we discuss how to Add, Edit, Copy, and Delete Comment in Excel manually and using keyboard shortcuts along with practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –